gardefjord/adamgardefjord/_projects/kollen.md

   <div class="grid-headline">Lessons Learned</div>
   <div class="grid-content">
     When designing for social services, emotional considerations are just as important as functional ones.
 However, the most crucial lesson was about impact: to create real change, you need to understand where your work fits into the broader organizational strategy.
 Despite our dedication, we learned that ultimate implementation often lies beyond the design team's control.
 Make sure to contribute value as much and as often as possible, that is the work.
   </div>
 </div>

 <figure class="project-image">
   <img src="/assets/images/kollen/hero-1.png" alt="Prototype sketches">
-  <figcaption>Wireframes for the Kollen (“The Check-in” or “The Watch”) prototype.</figcaption>
+  <figcaption>Wireframes for the Kollen ("The Check-in" or "The Watch") prototype.</figcaption>
 </figure>